acaf02/MyLibrary/README.md

 The project is still under development and the next updates will focus on the following tasks:

-- [x] Basic gallery layout ans structure
+- [x] Basic gallery layout and structure
 - [x] Integration with Bootstrap and jQuery
-- [x] Quote display functionlity
+- [x] Quote display functionality
 - [ ] Add all book entries and their quotes
 - [ ] Implement star-based rating system